 - 1. A concession for the provision of a public domestic mobile telecommunications network and public telecommunications services is a prerequisite for the assignment of spectrum in the 2.5 GHz band. - 2.
 The licensing of spectrum in the 2.5 GHz band shall be for the provision of public mobile telecommunications services, on a national basis. - 3.
 A cellular mobile spectrum licence shall be granted in order for spectrum in the 2.5 GHz band to be assigned. - 4.
 The allocated spectrum in the 2.5 GHz band shall be licensed in accordance with the frequency assignment plan shown in Table 11.
 The minimum assignment shall be 45 MHz. - 5.
 The spectrum cap for the 2.5 GHz band shall be 90 MHz. - 6.
-Each licensee assigned spectrum blocks in the 2.5 GHz and lower 3.5 GHz bands shall not exceed a total spectrum cap of 100 MHz.
-This allows for up to three cellular mobile operators to be assigned spectrum in these bands. - 7.
-The assignment of spectrum shall be via a competitive licensing process which shall include an auction, as determined by the Authority.
+Each licensee assigned spectrum blocks in the 2.5 GHz and lower 3.5 GHz bands shall not exceed a total spectrum cap of 100 MHz. - 7.
+The assignment of spectrum shall be via a competitive licensing process which may include an auction, as determined by the Authority.
 Any fee determined from this process will be applied to any other spectrum in the entire 2.5 GHz band used for public mobile telecommunications services by an operator with a concession for the provision of a public domestic mobile telecommunications network and public telecommunications services.